 Easy Taco Ring with Crescent Rolls

-Then, get a large baking sheet or a circular pizza pan, and fan out your crescent rolls.
-Roll each of them triangles out and lay them with the point facing out.
+Roll out the dough.
+Next, get a large baking sheet or a circular pizza pan, and fan out your crescent rolls.
+Roll each of the triangles out carefully with the point facing out.
 Sprinkle cheese on top of the meat.

 Bake the taco crescent ring for about 18 minutes.
 Let it cool just slightly and serve.